-Methadone is an effective treatment for those who are addicted to any type of opioids including prescriptions such as hydrocodone, OxyContin®, Percocet® and Vicodin®, as well as heroin and fentanyl.
+Methadone is an effective treatment option for those who are addicted to any type of opioids including prescriptions such as hydrocodone, OxyContin®, Percocet® and Vicodin®, as well as heroin and fentanyl.

-How does Methadone work?
+How does a Methadone treatment program work?

-Methadone is part of a long-term and comprehensive maintenance program for opioid dependent clients.
+Methadone is part of a long-term and comprehensive maintenance program for opioid-dependent clients.

 How is Methadone taken?

-- In good mental and physical health
+- Stable mental and physical health

-- Abstinent from illicit drugs
+- Abstinence from illicit drugs

 - Supportive social network

 When the time is right, the patient makes the decision to taper with the support of their treating physician.
 The methadone dose is then tapered by approximately 10% of the daily dose at weekly or biweekly intervals.
 This estimation is only a guide.
 Each patient has different needs, and the treating physician will work closely with the patient to determine the best plan of action.

 Does Methadone Have Any Side Effects?